NickJoannette/Qt-polynomycalc/README.md

 ![error handling](https://raw.githubusercontent.com/NickJoannette/qt-poly-calc/master/mayimp.PNG)

 ### Work to do
-Have to add in dynamic axis resizing dependent on user input, and renovate the parsing handler.
+Have to add in dynamic axis resizing dependent on user input and renovate the parsing handler.